Page Title

 Our 2018 Weed of the year is also back with a vengeance.
 Many areas in western ND did not deal with this weed last year due to the drought.
 However, we received enough precipitation last fall to stimulate emergence of this winter annual weed.
 Narrowleaf hawksbeard is in the Asteraceae (composite) family.
 It grows 2 to 3 feet tall from a taproot, with milky sap found throughout the plant.
 Yellow flower heads are 1/2 to 3/4 inches in diameter resembling a dandelion or sowthistle flower.
 Fall rosette stage Narrowleaf hawksbeard can look somewhat similar to dandelion, however, hawksbeard leaf lobes protrude straight out rather than toward the center of the plant like seen with dandelion

-A green plant with long leaves extending low to the ground in a rough circle.
-A U.S. quarter is placed next to it for scale.
-The diameter of the plant is 3-4 times larger than the diameter of the quarter.
+A green plant with long leaves extending in a rough circle.
+A U.S. quarter is next to it for scale, with the plant's diameter 3-4 times larger.

 Photo Credit: